jhucsf/fall2025/assign/assign01.md

 file to implement each of the public API functions.

-All of the operations that produce a result `fixpoint_t` value do so by modifying a `fixpoint` instance passed as a pointer (the `result` parameter.)
+All of the operations that produce a result `fixpoint_t` value do so by modifying a `fixpoint_t` instance passed as a pointer (the `result` parameter.)

 ## `result_t`